softworkz/emby-wiki/Library-Structure.md

 ####3D Videos

-Any video can be marked as 3D simply by placing [3D] or [SBS3D] in the file name.
-Alternatively this can be done manually by editing metadata within the dashboard.
+Any video can be marked as 3D by placing one of the following tags within the filename:

+* [fsbs] - Full side by side
+* [ftab] - Full top and bottom
+* [hsbs] - Half side by side
+* [htab] - Half top and bottom

+This will indicate the 3D format, which will be needed when streaming video and extracting images.
+The MB2 conventions of [3d] and [sbs3d] are still supported and will default to HSBS.

+Alternatively this can be done by editing metadata within the server dashboard.

 ## TV Series